matuteiglesias/journal/content/Business/2024-01-25_Structured_Preparation_for_Google_Cloud_Data_Engin.md

 ### Session Goal
-The session focused on preparing a structured plan for the [[Google Cloud]] Certified Professional Data Engineer exam, aimed at individuals with a scientific background but new to [[Google Cloud]].
+The session focused on preparing a structured plan for the Google Cloud Certified Professional Data Engineer exam, aimed at individuals with a scientific background but new to Google Cloud.

 ### Key Activities
 - Developed a comprehensive preparation guide, including an overview of the exam, preparation calendar, study steps, and tips for success.